oblinger/HookAnchorApp/logs/ideas/_Ideas_Brain/Brain/2015.00 - EOC/Archive/2016 - EOC reboot/eoc-book.md

 Informally we can kind of view this as the 'rock climbing' model of learning.
 According to this model learning is a sequence of moves where each learned capacity may depend upon prior learned capacities--and just as with rock climbing methphor the difficulty of a given route is roughly measured by the difficulty of its single most difficult move.

-In both cases this assessment of complexity makes sense .... [[it comes down to difficulty of single step, too hard and the whole route becomes impossible]]
+In both cases this assessment of complexity makes sense .... {[it comes down to difficulty of single step, too hard and the whole route becomes impossible]}

 Also just as w. rock climbing the difficulty of achieving any given point is not fixed.
-It all depends upon the specific route chosen.  they same target might be easy via one path, and quite challengine via another.  [[indeed climbing gyms typically layout 6 or 8 dramatically different levels of difficulty aiming to a single topping point.]]
+It all depends upon the specific route chosen.  they same target might be easy via one path, and quite challengine via another.  {[indeed climbing gyms typically layout 6 or 8 dramatically different levels of difficulty aiming to a single topping point.]}

 LEARNABILITY IS FUNCTION OF ENSEMBLE NOT INDIVIDUAL
 * Seems at odds with existing ML -- learnability is function of the learning alg.